Check for Specific Failure Event

 end

-This specification checks that every velocity reading is acknowledged by the commander subsystem with an event that has the same payload.
+This specification checks that every velocity reading is acknowledged by the commander subsystem with an event that has the same attribute value.

 behavior "Velocity readings acknowledgment"